 Anywhere I can, though usually on my sofa.
 I have an office that I don’t really use very much except for storing my books.
 I’m also a big fan of writing on trains because there are fewer distractions.

 Can you tell us about your new book, A Quiet Kind Of Thunder?

 It’s a quiet love story between a girl who doesn’t talk and a boy who can’t hear.
 Steffi has selective mutism and she meets Rhys, who is deaf, on their first day of sixth form.
 It’s about the relationship between the two of them and it explores communication, anxiety and first love.

 How different was it writing this than Beautiful Broken Things?
-Was it any easier since writing your debut novel?
+Was it easier after writing your debut novel?

-It was very different because I knew I was writing something that was going to be published, which of course wasn’t the case with BBT.
+It was very different because I knew I was writing something that was going to be published, which of course wasn’t the case with Beautiful Broken Things.
 I don’t know if it made it easier overall or harder, but it was certainly a different experience.

 Are you always thinking about new/existing characters and what storylines you would include in future books?

 Yes – all the time.
 The characters tend to stick around even when I’m meant to be done with them, chattering away, wanting new stories.
 So the new ones are always fighting for space.
 It has to be a strong idea to win out, which is often how I know it’s the right one.

 Do you ever think about your books turned into films, if so, do you have any ideas on who you would like to play each of the main characters?